mjuenema/bitstring/README.rst

 Unit Tests
 ----------

 I have no plans to port the unit tests to MicroPython.
+There is just a little script ``tests/test-micropython.py`` which should run and exit with 0 if successful.

 ----